Sreyas62/Log-Ingestion-and-Querying-system/README.md

 ## API Documentation

-API documentation will be available at `/api-docs` when the development server is running.
+API documentation will be available at `API_DOCUMENTATION` when the development server is running.

 ## License